isa-ulisboa/greends-dms-exercises/dms_ex_16_index.md

 ## Preparation of the exercise

-This exercise should be done in DBeaver, so that you can observe in the status bar the time of execution of teh query.
+This exercise should be done in DBeaver, so that you can observe in the status bar the time of execution of the queries.
 We will use the database dms_INE version 2 that resulted from [Exercise 13](https://github.com/isa-ulisboa/greends-dms-exercises/blob/main/dms_ex_13_normalization.md).
 You can obtain the dump of that from the file dms_INE_v2.sql.zip, which can be downloaded from the data folder of this github repository.